Menstrual cramps: 7 tips to relieve pain

 In addition to diet, dietary supplements can also help relieve menstrual cramps.

-Here are some dietary supplements that can help relieve your pain:
+Here are some dietary supplements that may help relieve your pain:

-• Magnesium: if you are deficient in magnesium, your pains may be stronger.
+• magnesium: if you are deficient in magnesium, your aches and pains may be more severe

 • ginger